telerik/kendo-pack-fonts/README.md

 ## Browser Support

 The generated bundle works in all browsers that support [`Blob`](https://developer.mozilla.org/en/docs/Web/API/Blob).
 It is tested against Internet Explorer 10, Firefox, and Chrome.

-## Contribution

-This package is distributed under a permissive [Apache License](https://github.com/telerik/kendo-angular-messages/blob/master/LICENSE.md).
-We accept contributions from the public.

-Before you pose your suggestions, please make sure that you:

-1. Read and sign the [Kendo UI for Angular Contribution License Agreement (CLA)](goo.gl/forms/dXc1RaE8le6rVZ0h1).
-The CLA confirms that you acknowledge the legal aspects of your contributions.
-2. Submit a Pull Request.